schnoddelbotz/amtc/README.md

 features
 ========

-* get status and power control AMT machines using
+* performs vital AMT operations (info, powerup, powerdown, reset...)
+* brutally fast (queries my 180 PCs in less than a second) - ideal for monitoring
+* allows mass-powerups/downs/... using a custom delay
-* lightweight application, only depends on curl and pthreads
+* lightweight C application, only depends on libcurl and pthreads
-* really fast (queries 180 PCs in about one second)
-* currently builds on linux and OSX
+* currently builds fine on linux and OSX

 usage
 =====